-7. The utilities' LIEE programs should emphasize long term energy savings that leverage all available resources and are, to the extent cost-effective and practical, integrated with other demand side programs, such as energy efficiency programs, solar installations, demand response and other programs.
+7. The utilities' LIEE programs should emphasize long term energy savings that leverage all available resources and are, to the extent cost-effective and practical, integrated with other demand-side programs, such as energy efficiency programs, solar installations, demand response and other programs.

-8. The utilities should develop strategic ways of improving ME&O by coordinating efforts with other entities and energy programs.

-9. The utilities should eliminate the rule which provides that customers are not eligible for LIEE measures if they have participated in the program within ten years or their residence has been provided LIEE measures.

-10. AB 2140 requires each utility providing CARE discounts to (1) develop processes whereby it directly accepts CARE applications from tenants of a mobilehome park, apartment building, or similarly residential complex,(2) develop processes whereby it directly notifies and provides renewal applications to tenants of a mobilehome park, apartment building, or similar residential complex, that are existing CARE customers, and (3) provide each master-meter customer that is subject to Section 739.5 with a list of tenants who are approved to receive discounts pursuant to the CARE program and that specifically identifies those tenants added to or deleted from CARE program eligibility since the previous billing cycle.
-AB 2140 requires compliance with its provisions by December 31, 2007.

-11. The utilities should automatically qualify for CARE discounts those customers who live in public housing and Section 8 housing because they have already demonstrated to public officials their low income status.

-12. SCE's application for authority to spend an additional \$22 million on CFL distribution as part of its LIEE budget should be denied.
+- 8. The utilities should develop strategic ways of improving ME&O by coordinating efforts with other entities and energy programs. - 9.
+The utilities should eliminate the rule which provides that customers are not eligible for LIEE measures if they have participated in the program within ten years or their residence has been provided LIEE measures. - 10.
+AB 2140 requires each utility providing CARE discounts to (1) develop processes whereby it directly accepts CARE applications from tenants of a mobilehome park, apartment building, or similarly residential complex, (2) develop processes whereby it directly notifies and provides renewal applications to tenants of a mobilehome park, apartment building, or similar residential complex, that are existing CARE customers, and (3) provide each master-meter customer that is subject to Section 739.5 with a list of tenants who are approved to receive discounts pursuant to the CARE program and that specifically identifies those tenants added to or deleted from CARE program eligibility since the previous billing cycle.
+AB 2140 requires compliance with its provisions by December 31, 2007. - 11.
+The utilities should automatically qualify for CARE discounts those customers who live in public housing because they have already demonstrated to public officials their low-income status. - 12.
+SCE should be authorized to modify its application for authority to spend an additional \$22 million on CFL distribution as part of its LIEE budget, as set forth herein.